sciris/sciris_paper/paper.md

 barriers to access, interact with, and orchestrate the numerous supporting libraries we were using.

-For those reasons Sciris provides tools that will result in (i) a more effective and sustainable scientific code production for solo-developers and teams alike, and (ii) increased longevity [@perkel2020challenge] of new scientific libraries.
-Some of the key aspects that Sciris provides are:
+For those reasons Sciris provides tools that will result in a more effective and sustainable scientific code production for solo-developers and teams alike, and increased longevity [@perkel2020challenge] of new scientific libraries.
+Some of the key functional aspects that Sciris provides are:

-*Brevity through simplifying interfaces*
-By encapsulating common regular patterns that span multiple lines of code to do a simple task (i.e., `sc.fig3d`, `sc.ax3d`, `sc.hex2rgb`), or a necessary but less trivial task (e.g., `sc.printarr` pretty print numeric arrays with up to 3 axes, `sc.mergedicts` and `sc.mergenested`), and wrapping them in a function with a simple interface (e.g., one would not include the 'how-to-assemble' manual a spectrophotometer as part of a every report on protein analysis).

-*Scientific idiomaticity*.
-Sciris promotes the use of human-readable named functions (i.e., `sc.smooth`, `sc.findnearest`, `sc.safedivide`) so that the resulting code is as scientifically and human-readable as possible.
-Further, we note that some of Sciris function names are similar to Matlab's (i.e., `sc.tic` and `sc.toc`).
-This is because there there is often a need to either translate from/to Matlab or R are, or to integrate code components written in multiple languages.

-*Forgiving and strict exception handling*
-Across many complex classes and methods, Sciris uses the keyword `die`, enabling users to set a locally scoped level of strictness in the handling of exceptions.
-If `die=False`, Sciris softly handles exceptions by using its default (opinionated) behavior.
-This could be simply printing a message and returning `None` so users can decide how to proceed.
-If `die=True`, it directly raises the corresponding exception and message.

-*Handling of versioning for reproducibility*

-ADD something here

-We confirmed our approach with Sciris had paid off when in early 2020 its combination of brevity and simplicity provided was crucial in: (i) the faster-than-average development of Covasim [@kerr2021covasim; @kerr2022python]; and (ii) enabling Covasim to become one of the most widely adopted COVID models, used by students, researchers and policy makers alike.
-In addition to Covasim, Sciris is currently used in a number of scientific applications [@kedziora2019cascade; @atomica; @fraser2021using; @hiptool; @synthpops; @parestlib] and since 2022 has been designated as a critical project on the Python Package Index (PyPI).
+(i) brevity through simplifying interfaces; (ii) scientific idiomaticity; (iii)forgiving and strict exception handling; and, (iv) management of versioning information.
+We expand on each of these in Overview.

 # Example
 <!-- (perhaps mention a few of the libraries/dependencies) -->